top of page

 3) Avoid Early-Season Mistakes

-Common March issues in Malta:
+Common March issues in Malta include:

-• Working soil while still wet (causes compaction)
+• Working soil while still wet (causes compaction).

-• Overwatering warming soil
+• Overwatering warming soil.

-• Starting too many warm crops too early
+• Starting too many warm crops too early.

 Remember: soil temperature matters more than air temperature.